DimaKyn/Ekrut-Project/README.md

 # Ekrut: Vending Machine Project

-This is the final version of our degree project in Braude.
+This is the final version of our group project for Braude.
 This project is the result of the work of our group, consisting of:

 Rotem Levi,